 - The Maori in Civ VI are the kings of this trope.
 They begin the game with their Settler and other starting units embarked in the ocean, but to compensate for their late start get free science and culture points while they look for the perfect place to make landfall and found their capital, and get increased population and production in their first city to help them catch up.

-- Civilization: Beyond Earth has the North Sea Alliance faction, a coalition formed from the British isles, the Dutch and Scandinavia.
+- Civilization: Beyond Earth has the North Sea Alliance faction, a coalition formed from the British isles, the Dutch, and Scandinavia.
 They are one of two factions able to settle their first city on the water, and their unique ability increases the combat strength of oceanic cities as well as reducing the cost of moving them to acquire territory.

-- In Crusader Kings II, any nation with a lot of coastline can become a serious contender at amphibious warfare, and merchant republics require coastal access to build trade routes, but the true sea kings are the Norse.
+- Any nation with a lot of coastline can become a serious contender at amphibious warfare, and merchant republics require coastal access to build trade routes, but the true sea kings are the Norse.
 All counties of Norse culture get free shipyards when the "Dawn of the Viking Age" event fires around 790 AD (and start with them in the 867 AD start date), while Germanic pagans (also chiefly Norse, though the Saxons follow the same faith) can sail up major rivers to raid inland and portage ships overland between them (letting them raid in the Black Sea, up the Danube to southern Germany, and into the Mediterranean by sailing through otherwise landlocked western Russia and Ukraine), and may declare county conquest wars against any coastal province (instead of merely ones on their own borders as other pagans, Hindus, Buddhists, and Muslims can).
 They also have a slew of traits they earn by raiding.

 - The Holy Fury DLC throws a complicating factor into things by allowing any pagan faith to become master seafarers at reformation by taking the Sea-Bound doctrine (representing a major element of the reformed faith), which grants them the unreformed Germanic ship maintenance reduction and ability to sail up major rivers (if they take the Daring doctrine as well they even get pirate traits they can earn by raiding, although due to coding limits they still grant an opinion bonus with Germanics specifically).
-Germanics and Aztecs can instead take unique doctrines which combine the abilities of Sea-Bound with one or more doctrines.
+Germanics and Aztecs can instead take unique doctrines that combine the abilities of Sea-Bound with one or more doctrines.
 Coastal conquest is still unique to Germanics, however.

 - The Elder Scrolls: